sfairas/dominochain/README.md

 }
 ```

+A Postman example request is saved in src/main/resources/domino.postman_collection.json that can be imported into Postman.

 ## The API response
 A JSON object containing the resulting chain in a string format along with the maximum sum of common values between connected pieces as well as any remaining unallocated Tiles.